openresty/lua-nginx-module/README.markdown

 control flow will still continue to the content handler.
 To terminate the current request from within the current `rewrite_by_lua` handler, calling `ngx.exit(ngx.HTTP_OK)` for successful quits and `ngx.exit(ngx.HTTP_INTERNAL_SERVER_ERROR)` or its friends for failures.

-This directive won't work properly with nginx 0.7.x.

 access_by_lua
 --------------